John Epping: Men's

 During the 2023–24 curling season, Epping won the Stu Sells Living Waters Collingwood Classic on the men's tour, and the St. Thomas Mixed Doubles Classic and the Goldline Mixed Doubles Royal Montreal events on the mixed doubles tour with Weagle and Emily Deschenes respectively.
 At the 2024 Ontario Tankard, Team Epping made it to the semifinals, where they lost to an upstart Jayden King rink.
 At the end of the season, it was announced the team would be disbanding.

 Epping would announce at the beginning of the season that he would be joining Ian McMillan and brothers Tanner and Jacob Horgan out of Sudbury in Northern Ontario.
 In their first year together, Epping would have a strong season, playing in the 2025 Masters grand slam event where they would go 2-2 in the round robin and lose to Korey Dropkin in a tiebreaker.
 Epping would also go undefeated at the 2025 Northern Ontario Men's Provincial Curling Championship to win his first Northern Ontario title and go to the 2025 Montana's Brier.
 At the Brier, the team would go 6-2 in the round robin, however fail to qualify for the playoffs due to their loss to Reid Carruthers to finish 4th in their group.

 Mixed Doubles

 Epping has also found success in mixed doubles curling with partner Lisa Weagle.
 The pair lost in the quarterfinals of the 2023 Canadian Mixed Doubles Curling Championship to Jennifer Jones and Brent Laing.
 At the 2024 Canadian Mixed Doubles Curling Championship, she and Epping lost in the qualification playoff game to Nancy Martin and Steve Laycock.
 Weagle and Epping qualified for the 2025 Canadian Mixed Doubles Curling Olympic Trials, where they finished third, losing 8-6 in the semifinals to Rachel Homan and Brendan Bottcher.

+Coaching

+Epping began coaching the Xenia Schwaller team from Switzerland during the 2025-26 curling season.
+As their coach, Team Schwaller won the 2026 Swiss Women's Championships, beating 4-time women's world champion Silvana Tirinzoni in the final, qualifying them to represent Switzerland at the 2026 World Women's Curling Championship.
+At their first world women's championship, they would impressively finish the round robin with an 11–1 record, finishing in first place and earning a bye to the semifinals.
+Team Schwaller would then go on to beat Sweden in the semifinals, and then Canada's Kerri Einarson 7–5 in the final to win their first World Women's title.